The best coffee table books to gift every fashion connoisseur this Christmas

 From Azzedine Alaïa and Coco Chanel to Alexander McQueen and Yves Saint Laurent, this stunning book celebrates a century’s worth of fashion greats.
 This edition features photographs of approximately 500 garments selected from the permanent collection of the Museum at the Fashion Institute of Technology in New York City, distilling the unique philosophy and aesthetics of each featured designer.

-This is Not a F*cking Street Style Book Adam Katz Sinding
+This is Not a F*cking Street Style Book by Adam Katz Sinding

 This is Not a F*cking Street Style Book is the first monograph of cult photographer and influencer, Adam Katz Sinding (aka Le 21ème), an astute documentarian of major fashion events, top brands, tastemakers, and trendsetters since 2003.
 For a long time, streetwear was nothing more than the rebel kid brother of high fashion.
 With his candid, fashion forward-scouting photos, Katz Sinding shows how streetwear has transformed into a leading style reference pioneering trends, championing creativity, and inspiring high fashion designers the world over.
 Today, the flair of streetwear is as likely to be seen on the runways of Milan, New York, and London as on the streets themselves.
 This bold fashion book brings together Katz Sinding’s most striking streetwear images, both on the streets and backstage at more than 20 fashion shows around the globe.